Mongolyn Alt (MAK) Corporation

-Mongolyn Alt (MAK) LLC is a conglomerate in Mongolia that is involved in gold, coal, and copper mining.
+Mongolyn Alt (MAK) LLC is a conglomerate in Mongolia that is involved in coal, and copper mining.
 It was founded by Nyamtaishir Byambaa in 1993 and is privately owned.

 Early operations

 Since its establishment, MAK has demonstrated its ability to convert mineral reserves into profitable businesses, and has made significant contributions to the Mongolian economy and society.
 MAK has made efforts to promote responsible mining practices and has invested in the development of the local economy, environmental sustainability, health, and education sectors.

-In recent years, MAK has diversified its operations to include processing and manufacturing businesses, utilizing advanced Euro technologies to establish plants such as the "MAK Euro Block Plant", "MAK Euro Cement Plant", "MAK Euro Windoor Plant", and "MAK Euro Venti Plant".
+In recent years, MAK has diversified its operations to include processing and manufacturing businesses, utilizing advanced Europe technologies to establish factories such as the "MAK Euro Block", "MAK Euro Cement", "MAK Euro Windoor", "MAK Euro Venti", "MAK Concrete".
 Through these endeavors, MAK has reduced Mongolia's dependence on imports and brought innovation to the construction materials sector.